-- (A) Operated or were employed by a collective garden before January 1, 2013; - (B) Have maintained a state business license and a municipal business license, as applicable in the relevant jurisdiction; and - (C) Have had a history of paying all applicable state taxes and fees; and - (iii) Third priority must be given to all other applicants who do not have the experience and qualifications identified in (a)(i) and (ii) of this subsection. - (b))) The state liquor and cannabis board may cause an inspection of the premises to be made, and may inquire into all matters in connection with the construction and operation of premises.
+(A) Operated or were employed by a collective garden before January 1, 2013;

+(B) Have maintained a state business license and a municipal business license, as applicable in the relevant jurisdiction; and

+(C) Have had a history of paying all applicable state taxes and fees; and all matters in connection with the construction and operation of the premises.
 For the purpose of reviewing any application for a license and for considering the denial, suspension, revocation, or renewal or denial thereof, of any license, the state liquor and cannabis board may consider any prior criminal conduct of the applicant including an administrative violation history record with the state liquor and cannabis board and a criminal history record information check.
 The state liquor and cannabis board may submit the criminal history record information check to the Washington state patrol and to the identification division of the federal bureau of investigation in order that these agencies may search their records for prior arrests and convictions of the individual or individuals who filled out the forms.
 The state liquor and cannabis board must require fingerprinting of any applicant whose criminal history record information check is submitted to the federal bureau of investigation.
 The provisions of RCW 9.95.240 and of chapter 9.96A RCW do not apply to these cases.
 Subject to the provisions of this section, the state liquor and cannabis board may, in its discretion, grant or deny the renewal or license applied for.
 Denial may be based on, without limitation, the existence of chronic illegal activity documented in objections submitted pursuant to subsections (7)(c) and (10) of this section.
 Authority to approve an uncontested or unopposed license may be granted by the state liquor and cannabis board to any staff member the board designates in writing.
-Conditions for granting this authority must be adopted by - $((\frac{(e)}{b}))$ Mo license of any kind may be issued to:
+Conditions for granting this authority must be adopted by rule.